Tithes & Offerings

 But the problem is, we have become greedy.
 That is why so few are going to heaven.
 We want everything this world has to offer and are not willing to give up but what we “have to”.
 Even then we give grudgingly.
 God hates a griper and complainer.
 He loves those who recognize that they owe Him everything and are happy to give Him what He needs to operate His ministry.
 “Each man should give what he has decided in his heart…for God loves a cheerful giver.”
 2 Corinthians 9:7.

 In Malachi God said, “‘Will a man rob God?’
 Yet you rob Me.
 But you ask, ‘How do we rob You?’
 In tithes and offerings.
 You are under a curse—the whole nation of you—because you are robbing Me.
 Bring the whole tithe into the storehouse, that there may be food in My house.
 Test Me in this, says the Lord Almighty, and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it.”
 Malachi 3:8-12.

-We are to bring the whole tithes and offering to God.
+We are to bring the whole tithes and offerings to God.
 So let’s add up what God requires in our tithes and offerings.

 Leaving the edges of your field, etc.: 5%

 Bringing other offerings: 5%

 Everybody is running around talking like fools.

 They claim that they put God first in their lives.
 That God means so much to them.
 Yet, let’s see if God is first in their lives?
 Do they bring 25% of their gross income to the Lord’s work?
 No. First they get what they want, and if there is anything left over, they might throw a few pennies at God and claim they are so righteous and deserving of His blessings.
 What a joke.